Types of trams: History

 In 1928 an experimental tram was constructed in Görlitz and then put into service in Dresden until the mid-1960s.
 This car was numbered 2501 and had three sections: the center section had four fixed wheels, both end sections had each only one adjustable axle.
 Genoa was the first city to have a series of trams of this type.
 From 1940 onwards 31 trams were built by combining older tramcars.
 The lay out was very simple: the front section had one four wheeled truck, the end sections followed like a semi-trailer and had one fixed axle at the rear.
 The ride comfort was rather poor.

-The first newly build series appeared in Bremen in 1956.
-The only difference with the type in Genoa was that the end car hand a one-axle bogie and therefore slight improved ride qualities.
+The first newly built series appeared in Bremen in 1956.
+The only difference with the type in Genoa was that the end car hand a one-axle bogie and therefore slightly improved ride qualities.
 Vienna had an improved version of this type, with a two axle bogie at the end.
 This so-called Type F was longer than the version in Bremen and had a more streamlined design.